Skip to content

 Install On Windows

-To install the OpenRun application on Windows, run:
+To install OpenRun using winget, run:

 powershell -Command "irm https://openrun.dev/install.ps1 | iex"